 └────────────────────────────────┘

-Week 9: Project Showcase
+Week 9: Project showcase

 Core content

-Book polishing and summary
+Book polishing and wrap-up

-Case Study: Showcase your unique general-purpose Agent
+Practical case: Showcasing your unique general-purpose Agent

 • Agent positioning: What core problem does your Agent solve?